eromatiya/blurredfox/README.md

 ### If there's no blur effect

+### If you're using Windows or Mac and something's wrong

+1. **Sadly, I only have archlinux, so I cannot guarantee that it will work on Windows10 and macOS.
+A feedback is welcome if it works on your platform.**

 1. **The theme does not provide the blur effect!** Make sure you have a compositor with blur support running!
 KDE Plasma, macOS, and Windows 10 have this by default, but you need to enable it!
 If you're using linux, use tryone144's [feature/dual_kawase](https://github.com/tryone144/picom/tree/feature/dual_kawase) branch of picom.
 It includes the dual kawase shader.

 ### If you're using Plasma and there's no blur effect,